 Boarding for Dogs at East Orlando Animal Hospital

 We love all pets, and take our commitment to pamper dogs seriously!
 To keep them happy and healthy, we offer four different luxury dog boarding suites, with a theme to suit every dog.
 Each of our luxury suites includes extra playtime and a treat at bedtime.

 While some dogs cope well with a stay at a boarding facility, others have difficulty.
 There are some steps you can take to reduce the stress your pet may feel during their stay.

 1. Evaluate the facility before booking.

-Talk to staff at the facility — are they warm, qualified and experienced in animal care?
+Talk to the staff at the facility — are they warm, qualified, and experienced in animal care?
 Does the facility appear clean and organized?
 Are the kennels large enough, and are there comfortable places for your dog to lie?
 Are staff willing to address questions and concerns?

 2. Ensure your dog is up to date on all required vaccinations.

-To protect your dog from serious diseases during their stay with us, we require certain vaccinations.
+To protect your dog from serious diseases during its stay with us, we require certain vaccinations.
 Find a list of these on our Boarding page.

 3. Be honest about behavior issues and medications.